- Twenty Days

 - Education Resources

-- The Festival
+- Festival 2016

 A MOTH FOR AMY

-A Moth for Amy is a mass engagement public art project, modeled on Hull’s highly successful ‘Larkin with Toads’ scheme.
-Just like Geoffrey de Havilland, the Gipsy Moth’s manufacturer, we are fascinated by moths in all their many manifestations.
+A Moth for Amy was a mass engagement public art project, modeled on Hull’s highly successful ‘Larkin with Toads’ scheme.
+Just like Geoffrey de Havilland, the Gipsy Moth’s manufacturer, we were fascinated by moths in all their many manifestations.
 Amy Johnson flew a De Havilland Gipsy Moth to Australia as well as several other de Havilland Moths during her flying career.
 A Moth for Amy was the centrepiece of our 2016 Amy Johnson Festival.